Shaaali/identity-apps/docs/get-started/try-your-own-app/angular.md

 ``` no-line-numbers
 constructor(public auth: AsgardeoAuthService) { }
 ```

+## Use the API
+You can now start using the SDK's API to implement the required authentication logic.
+Follow the instructions given below to implement each use case.

 ### Add login
 The ```signIn()``` method from `AsgardeoAuthService` can be used to easily implement a login button in your application.